isabella232/GSoC17/Journal/Week_11.md

 )
 ```

-However, this approach did not worked for `fork` because it needed to
+However, this approach did not work for `fork` because it needed to
 properly generate `uid` for `task6` (in the example above).
 Previously, when
 tasks are the same and
 fork instance the same it could not render new `uid`s.
 Hence, `fork` needs